Emergency Dentist — Rowley, MA

 In just a few seconds, you could develop a sudden toothache or find yourself with a gap in your smile.
 These dental emergencies can be frightening, but if you get in touch with Dr. J. Peter St. Clair and the rest of our dedicated dental staff right away for emergency dentistry in Rowley, MA, we’ll do everything we can to relieve your pain as quickly as possible.
 Also, if you need help after our regular dental office hours, you are welcome to call Dr. St. Clair on his personal cell phone at (978) 771-2638.

-Why Choose J. Peter St. Clair, DMD for Emergency Dentistry?
+Why Choose J. Peter St. Clair, DMD for Emergency Dental Care?

 - Individualized, Down-to-Earth Care

 “Dental emergency” is a very broad category.
 It could mean a cavity that has reached the inner parts of your tooth, or it might refer to some kind of injury.
 As you can probably guess, each case is different and will require a unique plan based on the nature of the problem and the patient’s individual needs.
-Some of the most common dental emergencies are listed below; read on to learn some basic first aid strategies.
+Some of the most common dental emergencies are listed below; read on to learn some basic first-aid strategies ahead of your appointment.

 How to Prevent Dental Emergencies